 Dr. Penny Rheingans, Professor of Computer Science and Electrical Engineering at the University of Maryland, acknowledges that, while all students may stumble, young women often have a more difficult time brushing themselves off.
 "It's what happens next that's important.
 Women tend to internalize mistakes while male students are more likely to blame the exam."

-There was a 79 decline in the number of first year undergraduate women interested in a computer science major between 2000 and 2011.
+There was a 79 percent decline in the number of first year undergraduate women interested in a computer science major between 2000 and 2011.
 Recruiting women is a critical issue, but so is retaining them.
 Women's quit rate in technology exceeds that of other science and engineering fields.
 Stanford University reports that a full 56 percent of women leaving technology positions at the mid-level point in their careers.
 Experts believe that intervention could stop many women from leaving the field, and add 220,000 women to the IT workforce.

 "We lose as a society if we have the creativity and passion and intelligence of only half the population," Valerie Barr, executive committee member of the Association for Computing Machinery's Committee of Women (ACM-W).